justinbather/life/README.md

-# Life - Track workouts, meals, and thoughts, all from the terminal
+# Life - Track workouts, meals, and macros, all from the terminal

-> Basically, I didn't want to write js
+## Install the CLI
+`go install github.com/justinbather/life/life@latest`

-## Structure
+## Getting around

-- life-server/
-> Contains the server, obviously

-- cli/
+- `life-server/`
-> Contains the CLI, clearly
+> Contains the server

-Not Priority
+> Currently privately hosted until auth is baked into the cli.

-- life-frontend/
+- `life/`
-> Contains the terminal-like frontend
+> Contains the CLI.

-## MVP
-- Can upload workouts
-- Can fetch workout data
-    - by date, incl range

-- Can upload meals storing cals and macros
-- Can fetch meals data by date range

-- Can do the above from a cli
-- Deployed
+> See readme in there for usage.

-## Future
+## Lazy?
-- Upload some sort of score for the day based on how you feel
+Fork the repo, deploy anywhere (or host locally)
+All you need to do is configure the `API_URL` at `~/.life.yaml` (if deploying), and setup postgres

+## Make it not suck
+- Build in auth, with global config
 - Generate a monthly or weekly report of everything
 - Reminders to do this stuff